sanjar-notes/frontend/vault/3_JavaScript/2_DOM_Manipulation/6_jQuery_-_trivia.md

 - Today - there are very few new projects which use jQuery.
 - Developers who know only jQuery are not in high demand, and job postings are decreasing.

-### What is better, and consequently popular now?
+### What replaced jQuery?
-- We'll use a better, open source library called **React.js** - It is very popular and efficient(computationally awa from a development perspective).
+- We'll use a better, open source library called React.js - It is very popular and efficient(computationally awa from a development perspective).
 - It is declarative.

-Note: We **won't** be using DOM manipulations from now on.
+- TBH, it's not that React was meant to be a replacement for jQuery.
+It's just that JS first apps (JS manages the UI) became popular, and they of course had tools for DOM manipulation.
+- In fact, nobody is using even the DOM API anymore.
+Code for apps written using React, Vue or Angular (JS SPA frameworks), don't have DOM API code and it's usually discouraged in such apps.